Green Computing from the CLI

 What Can YOU Do?

-4. Demand Transparency: Ask your cloud providers and software vendors about their energy metrics and sustainability goals.
+4. Demand Transparency: Ask cloud providers about energy metrics and carbon intensity.

 Summary & Takeaways